hani1026/geantprop-documentation/geantprop_guide_en.rst

 *   ``maxBetaChangePerStep`` : The maximum allowed change in a particle's velocity (β = v/c) in a single Geant4 step.
 This is applied in the `TrkCerenkov` class.
 Setting this value smaller allows for more precise calculation of trajectories for particles that curve in a magnetic field or lose energy rapidly, but it slows down the simulation.

-*   ``maxNumPhotonsPerStep`` : Limits the maximum number of Cherenkov photons that can be generated in a single Geant4 step.
+*   ``maxNumPhotonsPerStep`` : Limits the maximum number of Cerenkov photons that can be generated in a single Geant4 step.
 This is applied in the `TrkCerenkov` class and serves as a safeguard to prevent very high-energy particles from using excessive memory or computation time by generating a vast number of photons in one step.

 *   ``createMCTree`` : If this value is `true`, all secondary particles (electrons, positrons, muons, pions, etc.) generated in the Geant4 simulation are collected and added to the `I3MCTree`.
 If set to `false`, secondary particle information is not saved.
 As the particle's energy increases, the number of secondary particles grows, thus increasing memory usage.